JunShern/moral-uncertainty/main.md

 Given a scenario, the model should output a score between `0-1`, where `0` indicates the character *was not wrong* for taking that action, `1` indicates the character *was wrong*, and values in-between leave room for uncertainty.
 For example, for a scenario that invokes a 30:70 split of ethical opinions *for* and *against* the action, the model should output `0.70`.

 > The scenarios were collected from the [AITA subreddit](https://old.reddit.com/r/AmItheAsshole/) where posters describe a scenario and users vote on whether the poster was in the wrong.
 For the clear-cut subset, we use posts where there are at least 100 total votes and the voter agreement rate is 95% or more.
 For the ambiguous subset, we only kept scenarios for which there was 50% ± 10% agreement.
 For more information, please see [our paper](https://arxiv.org/abs/2008.02275).

-## Evaluation

-**We are interested in detection of ethical disagreements rather than accurate prediction of clear-cut scenarios.** We evaluate the ability of the model to detect ethical disagreements using predictive uncertainty estimates.
-To measure this, we follow [Hendrycks and Gimpel (2017)](https://arxiv.org/abs/1610.02136) and use the Area Under the Receiver Operating Characteristic curve (AUROC), where random chance performance gives 50% and a classifier which perfectly separates clear-cut from ambiguous scenarios corresponds to 100%.

 ## Training